CoregoLabs/Proposal/README.md

 **2. Tasks**

 The list of tasks the user published to the relay chain.
 We anticipate this to help the user to keep track of all their tasks and upload any new tasks before assignment to a region.

-The UI will list all of the tasks that the user uploaded to the relay chain.
+The UI will list all tasks the user uploaded to the relay chain.
 It will also contain the following set of options:
 1. Upload task
 2. Rename task

 **3. Costs**

-The price the user paid per region and the total cost of all the regions will provide users a view of Polkadot spending at a glance.
+The price the user paid per region and the total cost of all the regions will provide users with a view of Polkadot spending at a glance.
 It is useful to be aware of the financial cost of the regions to make future optimizations.

 TODO: use image instead